Sidorakh/activity.gml/README.md

 Example code is contained within `obj_discord_sdk_example`

-The source project for the custom `index.html` file used can be found in [my activity.gml.html repository](https://github.com/Sidorakh/activity.gml)
+The source project for the custom `index.html` file used can be found in [this repository](https://github.com/Sidorakh/activity.gml) if it's needed